Allison Tower

 Allison Tower, formerly Anadarko Tower, is a 32-story, 439 ft skyscraper located in The Woodlands, Texas.
 It is currently the tallest building in Montgomery County, Texas and the tallest building between Houston and Dallas.
 It also was the first office complex in The Woodlands, Texas to achieve LEED (Leadership in Energy and Environmental Design) certification by the U.S. Green Building Council as verification that the facility meets the highest green building and performance measures.
 The Anadarko Tower also has earned the Energy Star Award from the U.S. Environmental Protection Agency for its savings on energy consumption.

 Overview

 The tower was designed by the architect firm Gensler, and was developed by Patrinely Group.
 Construction was harsh because Marek Brothers Systems were given an aggressive 12-month deadline.
 The tower consist of 240 mi of structural metals, 3 million board feet of various drywall components, is sprayed with 5,000 gallons of textured elastomeric sealants and is wrapped in 60000 sqft of specialty fabrics.
-The 807000 sqft tower now serves as offices for Occidental Petroleum and is currently owned by Anadarko Realty Company.
+The 807000 sqft tower now serves as offices for Occidental Petroleum and is currently owned by real estate developer Howard Hughes Holdings.